 Unfortunately, by virtue of being connected, IoT devices are also left them open to security risks that are we’re just starting to appear.
 Chester Wisniewski, a researcher at Sophos–a well-known security firm– suggests to “think of any smart home appliance as a tiny computer.
 If you can access or control it remotely, someone else can too”.

-As another example, a bug was found last year in the Nest security system.
-It allowed a hacker to turn cameras on and off.
-We’ve also heard of this Bluetooth-enable teddy bear that was designed for kids to receive messages from their loved ones but could be hacked and used for surveillance.
+As another example, the Ring security camera was hacked to not only hijack the camera, but to allow the hacker to speak to an 8-year-old girl claiming to be Santa Clause.
+We’ve also heard of this Bluetooth-enabled teddy bear that was designed for kids to receive messages from their loved ones but could be hacked and used for surveillance.
 And these are just a few examples.
 We’ll never say it enough, threats are everywhere.
 This is the price we have to pay to get the conveniences from the Internet of Things.

 Of course, most IoT devices run limited operating systems and, therefore, shouldn’t be affected by most of today’s threats.
 Just like there are not many viruses attacking Linux computers, there shouldn’t be any attacking connected devices, shouldn’t there?
 It is true but that doesn’t mean they are without risks.